julienkay/com.doji.midas/docs/manual/getting-started.md

 ## Choosing a Model Type

-Use the ModelType property to set the desired Midas model.
-Default is @Midas.ModelType.midas_v21_small_256.
+Use the ModelType property to choose the desired Midas model.
+The default is @Midas.ModelType.midas_v21_small_256.

 ```CSharp
 var midas = new Midas(ModelType.dpt_beit_large_384);